mireu-san/the-seed/README.md

 # Checklist
 [x] 1.
 Logo insertion, get used to typescript.
-[ ] 2.
+[x] 2.
 Admin's control panel page - e.g. navbar, status panel page.
-[ ] 3.
+[x] 3.
 Work on - three pages
-[ ] Important!
-4. Add transition effect and disappear the logo.
+[ ] 4.
+Add transition effect and disappear the logo.
 [ ] 5.
 Temporaily publish page on netlify.

-[ ] 6. consider hosting the page.
+# What to do (debugging):
+[ ] 1.
+Fix overlay recognition issue (cannot drag text on image - about, project. works normally from Main.tsx )
+- Possible solution: this may be due to 'no grid setup' at the beginning.
+- Since position: absolute; proved to display text on image, don't change this.
+- Navbar (from main.tsx, h1->header keep overlaying the left side, as navbar.
+This is major issue to prevent clicking external link from about page.)
+(Advised to practice bit more with example - on image, grid, text)